Shemp Howard is one of the most recognizable faces of the twentieth century.

 But Shemp didn’t disappear.
 He made Hollywood history on his own, in a successful and -- until now –- unexplored career in more than a hundred movie shorts and features.
 He appeared in comedies, dramas, mysteries, Westerns, and musicals -- alongside the biggest stars of the Golden Age, including W.C.
 Fields, John Wayne, James Stewart, William Powell, Abbott & Costello, Lon Chaney, Jr., Myrna Loy, and Marlene Dietrich.

 Shemp!
-The Biography of The Three Stooges’ Shemp Howard, The Face of Film Comedy is the first book to challenge the “official” version of Three Stooges history that’s been repeated for decades, shattering myths as it uncovers the surprising and often unsettling facts behind the man’s unlikely story: how the child of Jewish immigrants, racked with severe anxiety and a supposed fear of automobiles, dogs, and water—could conquer vaudeville, Broadway, and Hollywood.
+The Biography of The Three Stooges’ Shemp Howard, The Face of Film Comedy is the first book to challenge the “official” version of Three Stooges history that’s been repeated for decades, shattering myths as it uncovers the surprising and often unsettling facts behind the man’s unlikely story: how the child of Jewish immigrants, supposedly racked by debilitating phobias, could conquer show business; the behind-the-scenes machinations that pushed him to return to the team; and the circumstances surrounding his untimely death.